Restriction theorems for $\mu$-(semi)stable framed sheaves: Characterization of semistability by means of framed saturated subsheaves

 \section{Characterization of semistability by means of framed saturated subsheaves}

-Let $\mathcal{E}=(E,\alpha)$ be a framed sheaf, and assume that $\ker\alpha$ is nonzero and torsion free.
-In this section we would like to answer the following question: to verify if $\mathcal{E}$ is (semi)stable or not, do we need to check the inequalities (i) and (ii) in the Definition \ref{def:semi} for all subsheaves of $E$?
+Let $\mathcal{E}=(E,\alpha)$ be a $d$-dimensional framed sheaf, and assume that $\ker\alpha$ is a pure sheaf of dimension $d.$ In this section we would like to answer the following question: to verify if $\mathcal{E}$ is (semi)stable or not, do we need to check the inequalities (a) and (b) in Definition \ref{def:semi} for all subsheaves of $E$?
 Or, can we restrict our attention to a smaller family of subsheaves of $E$?
-For Gieseker's (semi)stability condition, this latter family consists of \emph{saturated} subsheaves of $E$ (see Proposition 1.2.6 in \cite{book:huybrechtslehn2010}).
-In the framed case, we need to enlarge this family because of the framing, as we explain in what follows. \begin{definition} Let $E$ be a coherent sheaf.
-The \textit{saturation} of a subsheaf $E'\subset E$ is the minimal subsheaf $\bar{E'}\subset E$ containing $E'$ such that the quotient $\sfrac{E}{\bar{E'}}$ is pure of dimension $\dim(E)$ or zero. \end{definition} Now we generalize this definition to framed sheaves: \begin{definition} Let $\mathcal{E}=(E,\alpha)$ be a framed sheaf where $\ker\alpha$ is nonzero and torsion free.
-Let $E'$ be a subsheaf of $E.$ The \textit{framed saturation} $\bar{E'}$ of $E'$ is the saturation of $E'$ as subsheaf of \begin{itemize} \item $\ker\alpha$, if $E'\subset \ker\alpha.$ \item $E$, if $E'\not\subset \ker\alpha.$ \end{itemize} \end{definition} \begin{remark} Let $\bar{E'}$ be the framed saturation of $E'\subset E.$ In the first case described in the definition, if $\mathrm{rk}(E')<\mathrm{rk}(\ker\alpha)$, the quotient $Q=\sfrac{E}{\bar{E'}}$ is a coherent sheaf of positive rank, with nonzero induced framing $\beta$, and fits into an exact sequence
+For Gieseker (semi)stability condition, this latter family consists of \emph{saturated} subsheaves of $E$ (see \cite[Proposition 1.2.6]{book:huybrechtslehn2010}).
+In the framed case, we need to enlarge this family because of the framing, as we explain in what follows. \begin{definition} Let $E$ be a sheaf.
+The \textit{saturation} of a subsheaf $E'\subset E$ is the minimal subsheaf $\bar{E'}\subset E$ containing $E'$ such that the quotient $E/\bar{E'}$ is pure of dimension $\dim(E)$ or zero. \end{definition} Now we generalize this definition to framed sheaves: \begin{definition} Let $\mathcal{E}=(E,\alpha)$ be a $d$-dimensional framed sheaf where $\ker\alpha$ is a pure sheaf of dimension $d.$ Let $E'$ be a subsheaf of $E.$ The \textit{framed saturation} $\bar{E'}$ of $E'$ is the saturation of $E'$ as subsheaf of \begin{itemize} \item $\ker\alpha$, if $E'\subseteq \ker\alpha.$ \item $E$, if $E'\not\subseteq \ker\alpha.$ \end{itemize} \end{definition} \begin{remark} Let $\bar{E'}$ be the framed saturation of $E'\subset E.$ In the first case described in the definition, if $\beta_d(E')<\beta_d(\ker\alpha)$, the quotient $Q=E/\bar{E'}$ is a $d$-dimensional sheaf, with nonzero induced framing $\beta$, and fits into an exact sequence